philipturner/molecular-renderer/README.md

 Scriptable application for running OpenMM simulations and visualizing at high framerates.
 Provides up to 120 Hz uninterrupted playback with RTAO.
 This application is optimized for simulations with 10,000-1,000,000 atoms.
 The rendering quality and feature-completeness may initially underperform PyMOL, but the gap should close over time.

 > Note: [MSEP](https://astera.org/molecular-systems/) is planning to accomplish a similar task.
-However, molecular-renderer serves as an interactive environment to help the author learn computational chemistry.
+However, molecular-renderer serves as a simpler environment to help the author learn computational chemistry.
 In addition to atomistic rendering, it should incorporate electronic structure visualization with wave functions that vary in real-time.
 Both interactive and pre-recorded data may be used.

 This should also become a future platform for the author to conduct computational nanotechnology research (the real nanotechnology, not nanomaterials science).
-For example, it could host code for first-principles quantum chemistry that is GPU-accelerated.
+For example, it could host code for GPU-accelerated first-principles quantum chemistry.
 It should not try to compete with MSEP; it offers a unique approach of _accessible (meaning FP32)\*_ GPU acceleration.
 MSEP presumably uses CPU for everything, including rendering.

 > \* ...that runs on consumer GPUs and, furthermore, not just exclusively Nvidia consumer GPUs.
 Long-term, there is no need for this library to remain restricted to Apple silicon either.